alisalahio/personal-website/content/blog/apple-vs-google/index.md

 ![1_4Bnzifd84-fvKW6owJYmKg](https://user-images.githubusercontent.com/1072229/62012277-7946e700-b184-11e9-8c45-1756520189a0.jpeg)

 Google uses every social media platform.
-Apple uses YouTube for uploading ads and disables comments.
+Apple uses Twitter and YouTube for uploading ads and disables comments.

 ![new-google-plus](https://user-images.githubusercontent.com/1072229/62012195-57009980-b183-11e9-95c8-b26b23408088.jpg)

 When Google stops a product.
 It's not a big deal.
 It's like your close friend when they break a promise.
-You'll accept it and remind yourself of the many good things they do.
+You'll accept it and remind yourself of good things they do.

 ![airpoweriphone8](https://user-images.githubusercontent.com/1072229/62012203-75669500-b183-11e9-8d28-f5e0b2874c65.jpg)

 If Apple breaks a promise.
 It's a huge public failure.
 Everyone talks about it!
-They're this super-successful friend who should never make a mistake.
+They're this super-successful friend who is expected to never make a mistake.

 End result:

 You like using Google products.
 You're attracted to buy an Apple product.